flennerhag/mlens/docs/getting_started.rst

     # --- Build ---

-    # Passing a scorer will create cv scores during fitting
+    # Passing a scoring function will create cv scores during fitting
+    # the scorer should be a simple function accepting to vectors and returning a scalar
     ensemble = SuperLearner(scorer=f1, random_state=seed)

     # Build the first layer